mmequignon/bin/README.md

     User me
 ```
 The UDP line is commented out because ssh doesn't recognize it, but doesn't matters.
-Just add it this way, ans mosh will use your ssh config file.
+Just add it this way, and mosh will use your ssh config file.
 Enjoy !